ooni/spec/ooni-partnerships/ooni-partnership-program.md

-Ideally, we would like to foster collaboration between various different types of groups/organizations, each of which could contribute to the study of network interferences from a difference lens and which would also allow for the distribution of efforts amongst different groups.
+Ideally, we would like to foster collaboration between various different types of groups/organizations, each of which could contribute to the study of network interferences from a different lens and which would also allow for the distribution of efforts amongst different groups.

 Various hackerspaces, for example, could contribute to the data collection by